bytecodealliance/wit-bindgen/crates/c/README.md

     cat_registry_string_t *name,
     exports_cat_registry_cat_registry_api_cat_t *ret) {
-  // We only support the name "Poptart" for this example if (strcmp((const char *)name->ptr, "Poptart") == 0) {
+  // We only support the name "Poptart" for this example bool found = strncmp((const char *)name->ptr, "Poptart", name->len) == 0;

+  if (found) {
     // Allocate memory for the return name and copy the name in cat_registry_string_dup(&ret->name, "Poptart");

     // Allocate memory for the nicknames list ret->nicknames.ptr =
       (cat_registry_string_t *)malloc(2 * sizeof(cat_registry_string_t));
     ret->nicknames.len = 2;
     // Allocate memory for each nickname and copy the strings in cat_registry_string_dup(&ret->nicknames.ptr[0], "Poppy");
     cat_registry_string_dup(&ret->nicknames.ptr[1], "Popster");
   }

-  // We own the memory for input parameter, so we must free it cat_registry_string_free(name);
+  // We own the memory for the input parameter, so we must free it cat_registry_string_free(name);

-  // We allocated memory for the return value, but freeing it is handled by the generated bindings return false;
+  // We allocated memory for the return value, but freeing it is handled by the generated bindings return found;
 }
 ```

 Importantly, the generated `*_post_return` function that frees the return value assumes that lists and strings in the return value reference dynamically-allocated memory that can be freed with `free`.
 As such, if you call `*_string_set` with a string literal to set one of the fields of the return value, the bindings will try to free the string literal.
 Unless you want to replace the generated `*_post_return` function with a version that only frees some of the data, always dynamically allocate the contents of your strings and lists in your return values.
+The `*_post_return` functions are defined as [weak symbols](https://en.wikipedia.org/wiki/Weak_symbol) so that you can simply define your own versions to override the defaults and they will be selected by the linker.

 ### Type Mappings